 Preparation for Planting Everbearing Strawberries

 Everbearing strawberries need consistent sun throughout the growing season.
 That’s why it’s important to select a site for your strawberry bed that gets at least six hours of sun every day.
 It’s OK to get dappled sun in the late afternoon if the bed gets strong sunlight in the morning.
-If you live in an area where summers are hot and dry, protection from afternoon sun will make sustaining your summer crop a lot easier.
+If you live in an area where summers are hot and dry, protected from the afternoon sun will make sustaining your summer crop a lot easier.
 Just don’t try to grow everbearing strawberries in full shade.

 Home gardeners need to provide everbearing strawberries with most of the nutrients they will need for the whole growing season before they set out plants.
 The best way to do this is to work in 1 or 2 inches of well-aged compost into the top six inches of the growing bed.
 Compost provides nitrogen on a slow-release basis, keeping strawberry plants fed without risk of fertilizer burn.
 It helps give everbearing strawberry plants a foliar feeding with a low-nitrogen liquid fertilizer (always diluted according to directions on the label) to give them an extra dose of trace minerals to help the berries concentrate acids for tartness and sugars for sweetness.